divyansh-ops/E-Voting-Dapp/README.md

 You need to Install the Latest Version of Ganache and Metamask For MetaMask:
-Create a account and remeber the password, also save the Codes they will give you to recover your account *Note* Do not share the codes with anyone as it is confidential.
+Create a account and remember the password, also save the Codes they will give you to recover your account *Note* Do not share the codes with anyone as it is confidential.

 Now Open your metamask extension -> In top left corner you will see a small drop down, Click on that